yashi-here/uart/README.md

 | 9600 | 5208 | 104160 |
 | 4800 | 10416 | 208320 |

-The **detected bit time matches the testbench values**, validating correct auto-baud detection.
+The detected bit time matches the testbench configuration, validating correct auto-baud detection.

 ---

 # 🧠 Working Principle

-The receiver determines the baud rate using the synchronization byte:
+The receiver determines the baud rate using a synchronization byte:0x55

+Binary representation:01010101

 This pattern produces **transitions at every bit boundary**, enabling accurate measurement of the UART bit period.